-Interface Pharmacist, Vicki shares her day-to-day life of the role and her experiences of a career in pharmacy.Read transcript
+Pharmacy Area Manager, David shares his day-to-day life of the role and his experiences in a community pharmacy.Read transcript

 As a community pharmacist, you'll be responsible for dispensing prescription and over-the-counter medicines that help people to maintain and improve their lives, in a cost-effective way.
 You will be responsible for constantly monitoring the quality, safety, and use of medicines, which requires a high level of interaction with patients, providing advice and information about the use of medicines and medical appliances.